-Night + Ff: "I sit on a rock and eat the rest of my bread. am happy to I find a hollow log but it is wavy with ants.
-I break away twigs and small b ranches, pile them and crawl under.
+I sit on a rock and eat the last of my bread.
+Night is coming fast and I am happy to find a hollow log but it is wavy with ants.
+I break away twigs and small branches, pile them and crawl under.
 The ground is damp, chill.
 Night voles come close, sniff me then dart away.
-I am watchful for snakes because Lila says they ease down tree branches but do not prefer to bite people or swallow us whole.
-I lied still trying not to think of water.
-Thinking instead of another night, another place wet ground.
+I am watchful for snakes because Lila says they ease down tree branches but do not prefer to bite us or swallow us whole.
+I lie still trying not to think of water.
+Thinking instead of another night, another place of wet ground.
 But it is summer then and the damp is from dew not snow.
-You are telling me about the making of iron.
+You are telling me about the making of iron things.
 Your father doing it and his father before him.
 And you know they approve when two owls appear at the very instant you say their names, so you understand they are showing themselves to bless you.
 See, you say, see how they swivel their heads.
 They approve you also, you tell me.
 Do they bless me too I ask.
 Wait, you say.
 Wait and see.
-I think they do because I am coming.
-I am I sleep and wake to a sound of am dreaming trees walking toward me (over) coming to you.
+I think they do because I am coming now.
+I am coming to you.